Mehdi-Saleh/Godot-WFC-Csharp/README.md

 - Possibility based tile placement
 - Fail correction
 - Has a base generator class that can be expanded for your use
+- Currently has built in support for TileMap2D and GridMap( 2D only )

 To Do:
 - Chunk-based multithreading